noerd-dev/modal/README.md

 # noerd/modal

-A modal system for Livewire 4.
-Can open every livewire component in a modal.
+**A modal system for Livewire 4.**<br/>
+Open any Livewire component in a modal — no traits, no modifications to your component code.
 ## Installation

 ```bash